How Are Quantum Eigenfunctions of Hydrogen Atom Related To Its Classical Elliptic Orbits?: Comparison between quantum and classical results

 \subsection{The angular probability}

 The quantum angular probability density for hydrogen atom is given by:

 which is independent of $\phi$.
 Its dependence on $L_z=m\hbar$ is implicit in the form of the associated Legendre function $P_l^m(\cos\theta)$.
-Eq.(\ref{apc}) and Eq.(\ref{apc'}) reveal that the classical angular distribution $p_c(\theta)$ is also independent of $\phi$.
+Eq.(\ref{apc}) reveals that the classical angular distribution $p_c(\theta)$ is also independent of $\phi$.
 Figure \ref{nlm} compares the quantum and classical angular probability distributions.
-The figure shows that the trends of the two distributions are similar, and this similarity becomes more pronounced at higher energies.
+The figure shows that the trends of the two distributions are similar, and this similarity becomes more pronounced at higher $l$.

 Together with the results for the radial distribution, we conclude that the energy eigenfunction $\psi_{nlm}(\vec{r})$ of the hydrogen atom can be regarded as an equal-weight superposition of classical elliptic orbits with energy $E_n$, angular momentum $L=\sqrt{l(l+1)}\hbar$, and $z$ component of angular momentum $L_z=m\hbar$.